IowaDave/pxt-constants/README.md

 <h4>PREVIEW</h4>

-<p>We will go into detail -- with pictures -- about the steps for adding a file named &ldquo;custom.ts&rdquo;, where you can write code that creates a new Custom group to your MakeCode blocks.
-The steps are:</p>
+<p>We will go into detail &mdash; with pictures &mdash; about the steps for adding a file named &ldquo;custom.ts&rdquo;.
+The editor converts the code you write in custom.ts into a new Custom group of MakeCode blocks.
+The steps for editing the custom.ts file in a new project are:</p>

 <ol>
 	<li>Put the editor into scripting mode</li>